-If you aren’t tech savvy but you want to enter the crypto market, you can turn to Bitcoin ATMs.
-The same goes for investors who aren’t big fans of the often obscure nature of online exchanges.
-These ATMs are for you.
-They serve as an alternative to fiat-to-crypto exchanges like Coinbase.
-You can purchase and even sell cryptocurrency directly from these machines.
+If you aren’t tech-savvy but you want to enter the crypto market, you can turn to Bitcoin ATMs.
+They serve as an alternative to fiat-to-crypto exchanges like Coinbase, enabling you to buy and sell cryptocurrency with ease and convenience.

 What is a Bitcoin ATM Machine?

-Bitcoin ATMs or a Bitcoin Teller Machine make everything more convenient for cryptocurrency investors.
-They look like your regular ATMs, but they aren’t linked to your bank accounts or any traditional financial institution for that matter.
-These kiosks connect you to an exchange where your bitcoin transactions take place.
-Though a BTM, you can purchase cryptocurrency using fiat money.
-Depending on the machine, you may also be able to sell Bitcoins.
+Bitcoin ATMs or Bitcoin Teller Machines make everything more convenient for cryptocurrency investors.
+They look like your regular ATMs that dispense cash, but they aren’t linked to your bank accounts or any traditional financial institution for that matter.
+These kiosks connect you to an exchange where your Bitcoin transactions take place.
+Through a Bitcoin ATM, you can buy Bitcoin and other cryptocurrencies using fiat money.
+Depending on the machine, you may also be able to sell cryptos.

-Most of these machines will require you to present an ID when you’re purchasing Bitcoins.
+Most of these ATMs will require you to present an ID or use crypto cards when you’re buying cryptos.
 Others would require a phone number.
 Ultimately, these security measures depend on the machine and the operator.

 How Does a Bitcoin ATM Work?

-One of the advantages of using Bitcoin Teller Machines instead of online exchanges is privacy.
-You are often asked to verify your complete identity to be able to trade through these online platforms.
+One of the advantages of using a Bitcoin ATM instead of crypto exchanges is privacy.
+You are often asked to verify your complete identity to be able to trade through these trading platforms.
 Regardless of the amount you wish to transact, you are required to reveal personal information.
-On the other hand, BTMs need as little information as possible.
-For instance, you will only be required to provide your phone number if the amount you want to trade doesn’t go over a certain threshold.
+Some platforms even require users to register and have a clear photo of their face taken.
+On the other hand, Bitcoin ATMs need as little information as possible.
+For instance, you will only be required to provide your phone number if the amount you want to trade or cash in doesn’t go over a certain threshold.

 Convenience is also one of the benefits of using Bitcoin ATMs.
+There are no delays in transactions and users have multiple options.
 Unfortunately, it could also lead to one of its disadvantages.
 You may have to pay hefty premiums to enjoy such conveniences.

-Due to Bitcoin’s extreme price volatility, BTM owners often have to protect themselves from risks.
+Due to Bitcoin’s extreme price volatility, Bitcoin ATM owners often have to protect themselves from risks.
 In doing so, they may set higher or lower Bitcoin exchange rates.
-Another factor that you need to be aware of is the transaction fee.
-According to the Consumer Financial Protection Bureau, they may reach as high as 7%.
-However, this is nothing compared to the fees that most banks impose, especially for international transfers.

-To cooperate with the local regulations and so as to prevent illicit activities, some BTMs impose a certain trade limit per day.
-That’s also why several of these machines around the world implement a simply KYC verification especially when you’re transacting large sums of cryptocurrency.
+To cooperate with local regulations and prevent illicit activities, some crypto machines impose a certain trade limit per person per day for both the purchase and sale of cryptos.
+That’s also why several of these units implement a simple KYC verification especially when you’re transacting large sums of cryptocurrency or withdrawing cash.

 How to Use a Bitcoin ATM

-Bitcoin ATMs are increasing in number.
-There are nearly 3,500 machines all over the world.
-To find out if there are any BTMs near you, use services such as Find Bitcoin ATM.
-From there, you can look up dozens of locations across Australia and find the closest BTM to your location.
+Despite the huge number of pullouts in the first quarter of 2023, there are still over 30,000 Bitcoin ATMs all over the world.
+Of these, more than 200 are in Australia, putting the country in the world’s top three nations with the highest number of crypto ATMs.
+The US earns the top spot on the list with the most Bitcoin machines, followed by Canada.
+To find out if there are any BTMs near Melbourne or Sydney, use services such as Find Bitcoin ATM.
+From there, you can look up dozens of locations across Australia and find the closest Bitcoin ATM to your location.

-Take note that not all machines allow two-way transactions.
-Some only allow you to purchase Bitcoins but not sell them.
-Hence, it’s always best to find out the BTM’s features beforehand.
+Take note that not all Bitcoin ATMs have bi-directional functionality.
+Some only allow users to purchase cryptos but not sell them.
+Hence, it’s always best to find out the Bitcoin ATM’s features beforehand.

-As already mentioned, these machines require some sort of verification process.
+Whether you are registered or not, using a Bitcoin ATM requires some sort of verification process.
 You might have to give a phone number for security reasons.
 It could also be an ID like a driver’s license or a passport.
-Most likely, you will have to verify your identity using a One Time Password.
-Once that process is completed, you can start to purchase or sell Bitcoins.
+Most likely, you will have to verify your identity using a One-Time Password.
+Once that process is completed, you can start to buy and sell Bitcoins.

-If you want to buy Bitcoins, enter the amount you wish to exchange for cryptocurrency.
+If you want to buy BTC, enter the amount you wish to exchange for cryptocurrency.
 You can start a new Bitcoin wallet where the digital currency will be transferred, or you can use a pre-existing wallet.
-You have to deposit cash through the machine in exchange for Bitcoins, and then you have to confirm the transaction.
-The machine will transfer the Bitcoins as soon as you’ve deposited the money.
+You have to deposit cash through the ATM in exchange for cryptos, and then you have to confirm the transaction.
+The ATM will transfer the cryptos as soon as you’ve deposited the money.

 Here are three ways of transferring the Bitcoins you purchased: